Bisects all the way down

 patching file imake.c

-Here is the unpatched bit of LinuxRedHat
+Here is the unpatched bit of LinuxRedHat definition from

 https://gitlab.freedesktop.org/xorg/util/imake/-/blob/master/imake.c#L1046: